New Fertilisers Listen Closely to What Potatoes are Telling Them

 Stabilized nitrogen fertilizers aren’t new, but previous products have been based on urease inhibitors such as Didin and/or bacterial inhibitors such as nitrapyrin.
 Both have a direct impact on the process of mineralization, which although favorable in theory, is not always in practice.
-Levity, which has exclusively partnered with Omex in distribution of these products in North America, has developed different a way of stabilizing urea, which ultimately renders nitrogen in the NH2 form unrecognizable to the bacteria that would normally reduce it.
+Levity has developed LimiN technology, a new way of stabilizing urea, which ultimately renders nitrogen in the NH2 form unrecognizable to the bacteria that would normally reduce it.
 In this amine form, there’s supply of a more efficient form of nitrogen.
 The nitrogen supplied is more energy-efficient with less carbon used, as it doesn’t require conversion to ammonium before the plant can utilize it.
 The amine form also encourages more reproductive growth.

-Trial Work Levity and Omex have conducted replicated field trials in four countries over four years, introducing their unique amine nitrogen product Lono—also known as SizeN—on the U.S. market.
-SizeN has been tested on over 40 different crops, including more than 10 potato varieties.
-In a trial conducted in the UK in 2016, the effect of SizeN on potatoes was investigated and compared with two non-stabilized foliar nitrogen formulations, supplying a similar level of nitrogen to the crop.
-The results have been peer-reviewed and were published at the Crop Production Northern Britain Conference in Dundee earlier this year.
+Trial Work Levity have conducted replicated field trials in four countries over four years, introducing their unique amine nitrogen product Lono a fertiliser that uses LimiN stabilised amine N. Lono has been tested on over 40 different crops, including more than 10 potato varieties.
+In a trial conducted in the UK in 2016, the effect of Lono on potatoes was investigated and compared with two non-stabilized foliar nitrogen formulations, supplying a similar level of nitrogen to the crop.
+The results have been peer-reviewed and were published at the Crop Production Northern Britain Conference in Dundee.
 The results of this study showed foliar application of stabilized NH2 product had a significant effect on marketable yield, with a 4.7 percent yield increase compared with the control.
 In contrast, the two standard foliar nitrogen fertilizers had no significant effect on yield.
 Which approach is best?
-Exposure to small bursts of NH2will have an effect on plant architecture that’s disproportionate to the quantity applied, because of its influence on the plant’s hormones.
-In potatoes there are four key timings when SizeN can be applied that will influence tuber production in the crop: tuber initiation, early bulking, mid-bulking and late bulking. .
+Exposure to small bursts of NH2 will have an effect on plant architecture that’s disproportionate to the quantity applied, because of its influence on the plant’s hormones.
+In potatoes there are four key timings when Lono can be applied that will influence tuber production in the crop: tuber initiation, early bulking, mid-bulking and late bulking. .

 Difference in Varieties All varieties of potato can benefit, but in some there may be a greater effect.
 For example, Innovator is a notoriously shy tuberizer, and if it’s subjected to any stress, low yields are often the result.
 In Dutch trials, significant increases in the marketable yield of Innovator of 2 to 3 tons per acre have been recorded.
 Rooster and Annabelle have responded similarly in Irish and French trials, with smaller increases of 1.1 tons per acre found in Brooke and Shelford in the UK.
 The response a variety has depends on its characteristics.
-SizeN can be used as an agronomic tool to influence the marketable yield of the crop.
+Lono can be used as an agronomic tool to influence the marketable yield of the crop.
 For seed, or where small tubers of even size are required, earlier application timings will help achieve the required size fraction.
-For more information on SizeN products, contact Omex Agrifluids at (559) 661-6138 or email@example.com.
+For more information on Lono products please contact email@example.com